oemof/oemof-solph/docs/usage.rst

     solph.Bus(label='natural_gas')
     electricity_bus = solph.Bus(label='electricity')

-.. note:: See the :py:class:`~oemof.solph.network.Bus` class for all parameters and the mathematical background.
+.. note:: See the :py:class:`~oemof.solph.network.bus.Bus` class for all parameters and the mathematical background.

 Flow